Transport and Driving in Denmark

 Air travel in Denmark

-Denmark’s cities are situated very close together, so it's rarely necessary to travel by plane within the country.
+Denmark’s cities are situated fairly close together, so it's rarely necessary to travel by plane within the country.
 That said, there are numerous domestic airports around the country, with the main hub being Copenhagen Airport.
 The national carrier, together with Sweden and Norway, is Scandinavian Airlines (SAS).